freddygv/cassandra-wannabe/README.md

 - [ ] Data replication on 2 nodes with Cassandra's SimpleStrategy
 - [x] Expose REST api for upsert/read/delete
 - [x] gRPC CRUD service for the nodes
-- [ ] Observability instrumentation with OpenCensus.io
-- [ ] Metrics exported to Prometheus
+- [ ] Observability with OpenCensus.io, exporting to Prometheus and OpenZipkin
-- [ ] Traces exported to Zipkin

 ### Stretch Goals
+- [ ] Basic implementation of Gossip protocol with UDP packets
+- [ ] Data streaming to new nodes when cluster grows
 - [ ] Virtual nodes instead of real nodes
-- [ ] Basic implementation of Gossip protocol with UDP packets